syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/wsl-application.md

 documentation: ug
 ---

-# Getting Started with Blazor PDF Viewer (Next Gen) Component in WSL mode
+# Getting Started with Blazor PDF Viewer (Next Gen) in WSL mode

 To run the Syncfusion® Blazor PDF Viewer (Next Gen) component in WSL (Windows Subsystem for Linux) mode, follow these steps: